voicebase/voicebase-docs/docs/how-to-guides/hello-world.rst

 Understanding Your First Upload
 -------------------------------

-In order to get acquainted with analytics, we first need to submit a recording for transcription and analysis.
-This is accomplished by making a POST request to /media.
-A minimal curl to do so is:
+The next step is to upload a recording to the API for transcription and analysis, but making a POST to /media, with the recording as an attachment named media.

 .. code-block:: sh
   :linenos: